 Make a tax-deductible donation to the Trail Blazers Foundation and support kids and families where they live, learn and play.

 Additional Trail Blazers Foundation Initiatives

-Rip City 5050 Raffle in partnership with the Safeway Foundation: At each Trail Blazers home game, fans have the chance to purchase raffle tickets from the Trail Blazers Foundation.
+Rip City 5050 Raffle: At each Trail Blazers home game, fans have the chance to purchase raffle tickets from the Trail Blazers Foundation.
 Half of the proceeds go to a winning fan, and half go directly to the Trail Blazers Foundation to support nonprofit organizations in Oregon and SW Washington, including our community partners.
-With a generous $70,000 donation from the Safeway Foundation in 2014-15, proceeds from the raffle supported more than $148,000 to nonprofit partners.
 If you’re interested in having your organization participate in 5050, please e-mail firstname.lastname@example.org.

-Community 101 in partnership with CarMax is a classroom-based program through the Oregon Community Foundation that gives students the opportunity to get involved in their communities through grant making and volunteering.
+Community 101 is a classroom-based program through the Oregon Community Foundation that gives students the opportunity to get involved in their communities through grant making and volunteering.
 Students work to determine the greatest community need and invest to help their communities thrive.
-We supported the Community 101 program at Imbler High School, West Albany High School, and Ridgeview High School during the 2014-15 school year, and are supporting South Albany High School, Phoenix High School, and HB Lee Middle School during the 2015-16 season.
+We are supporting Eagle Point High School, Scappoose High School, and Thurston High School during the 2017-18 season.

 Rose Quarter Employee Giving: Employees of the Rose Quarter give generously each year to support the foundation.
-In 2015, employees donated over $20,000 to support:
+In 2017, employees donated $15,000 to support:

 - Cascade Aids Project